AI agents

 The key takeaway for enterprise teams

 Going forward into 2026, managed adoption should be the goal for enterprise teams.
-When prompts and agent actions aren’t governed, organisations tend to see the same predictable outcome: shadow usage grows, controls become inconsistent, and the audit trail isn’t strong enough to stand up to scrutiny.
+When prompts and agent actions aren’t governed, organizations tend to see the same predictable outcome: shadow usage grows, controls become inconsistent, and the audit trail isn’t strong enough to stand up to scrutiny.

 We’ve designed Cosine with risk management at the forefront of our approach.
 Find out more about what we’re building.